-ENGL 201 - Christian Literature: This reading and writing intensive course introduces a variety of literature with Christian themes.
+ENGL 210 (also CHIS 210) - Christian Literature: This reading and writing intensive course introduces a variety of literature with Christian themes.
 Students learn about literary forms, terms, and techniques.
 Extensive writing in response to literature is also expected of course participants.
 Prerequisite: ENGL 102.

 ENGL 301 - Introduction to Linguistics: This course introduces students to the rudimentary sub-fields of linguistics: phonetics, phonology, lexicon, morphology, syntax, semantics and pragmatics as well as the different views of language acquisition as it relates to pedagogy.
 It explores differences between English and other languages and how these differences affect language learning and translating between languages.
-This class is required for both the TESL and the Bible Translation minors.
+This class is required for the Bible Translation minors.
 Prerequisite: ENGL 102

-ENGL 302 - Research in Sociolinguistics: Students spend the first half of the semester studying sociolinguistic principles, and the second half applying these principles to field research.
-It is required for the TESL minor.
-ENGL 301 is recommended (but not required) prior to taking this course

-ENGL 304 - Discover Your Language: Following on from Introduction to Linguistics, this course provides students with tools and practice to do basic grammatical analysis.
+- ENGL 302 Research in Sociolinguistics: Students spend the first half of the semester studying sociolinguistic principles, and the second half applying these principles to field research.
+ENGL 301 is recommended (but not required) prior to taking this course - ENGL 304 Discover Your Language: Following on from Introduction to Linguistics, this course provides students with tools and practice to do basic grammatical analysis.
 This will include work to discover the grammar of his/her language.
-Prerequisite or co-requisite: ENGL 301

-ENGL 305 - Grammar for Teaching English as a Second Language (ESOL): Students complete an in-depth study of grammar, mechanics, and usage with special focus on areas that give English language learners the most trouble.
+Prerequisite or co-requisite: ENGL 301 - ENGL 305 Grammar for Teaching English as a Second Language (ESOL): Students complete an in-depth study of grammar, mechanics, and usage with special focus on areas that give English language learners the most trouble.
 Students study, discuss, and prepare weekly reports and mini-lessons on each week's targeted grammar feature.
-Students also present mini-lessons on grammar and compile a course binder.
-(This course is strongly recommended as a General Education selection for all TESL and Elementary Education minors.)

-ENGL 499 - Directed Study: Individual study with frequent instructor/student meetings in the area related to English language may be arranged through a faculty member teaching in the subject area.
-Request forms are available in the registrar's office.

-FEDU 200 Field Education Introduction and Development: This course is designed to expose the student to the basics of practical ministry and team ministry.
+Students also present mini-lessons on grammar and compile a course binder. - ENGL 499 Directed Study: Individual study with frequent instructor/student meetings in the area related to English language may be arranged through a faculty member teaching in the subject area.
+Request forms are available in the registrar's office. - FEDU 200 Field Education Introduction and Development: This course is designed to expose the student to the basics of practical ministry and team ministry.
 The course provides opportunities for the student to observe a variety of local ministries, be trained in how to do relational ministry, and experiencing ministry in a specific local ministry setting.
-(Pass/Fail)

-FEDU 401 - Church Leadership and Administration Practicum: Internship experience for students who expect to be serving local churches as pastors or in some form of specialized ministry.
-(Pass/Fail)

-FEDU 402 - Teaching Assistant Practicum: A study of the communication aspects of teaching Bible and theology in both an academic and church context.
+(Pass/Fail) - FEDU 401 Church Leadership and Administration Practicum: Internship experience for students who expect to be serving local churches as pastors or in some form of specialized ministry.
+(Pass/Fail) - FEDU 402 Teaching Assistant Practicum: A study of the communication aspects of teaching Bible and theology in both an academic and church context.
 Students will also gain experience in all aspects of classroom teaching including lecture, discussion, grading and online delivery systems.
-(Pass/Fail)

-FEDU 403 - Cross Cultural Mission Practicum: Internship experience for students who expect to be serving as missionaries in a cross-cultural context.
-(Pass/Fail)

-FEDU 404 - Classroom Practicum in TESL: Students divide their time between coursework/ classes and working in classes of adult or child ESL learners.
+(Pass/Fail) - FEDU 403 Cross Cultural Mission Practicum: Internship experience for students who expect to be serving as missionaries in a cross-cultural context.
+(Pass/Fail) - FEDU 404 Classroom Practicum in TESL: Students divide their time between coursework/ classes and working in classes of adult or child ESL learners.
 Prerequisite: Completion of, or concurrent enrollment in, all other courses required in the minor.
-(Pass/Fail)

-FEDU 405 - Classroom Practicum in Elementary Education: Internship experience for students who expect to be teaching elementary school students.
+(Pass/Fail) - FEDU 405 Classroom Practicum in Education (Replaces Classroom Practicum in Elementary Education for those entering PIU in the Fall of 2016).
+Internship experience for students who plan to teach in elementary, secondary, or TESL classrooms.
 Prerequisite: Completion of, or concurrent enrollment in, all other courses required in the minor.
 (Pass/Fail)